hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 > We want community consent to be the default.

 There is a lot of content on the internet that can be either harmful or fun, depending on its frequency and presentation.
-Bots, newsletters, and so on are execellent examples of this: having a bot respond with "honk" when summoned can get a laugh.
+Bots, newsletters, and so on are excellent examples of this: having a bot respond with "honk" when summoned can get a laugh.
 A bot that auto-responds with gas prices when you mention certain keywords is not.
 When we are moderating specialized accounts, and drafting policies around them, the goal is to